École supérieure des sciences commerciales d'Angers: Recent developments

 In 2001, the site In Angers was enlarged by 2,500 m2.
 From 2004 onwards, and after having integrated the Bologna reforms, the "Grande École" programme was recognised as a master's degree.
 This same programme obtained its first international accreditation in 2006: the EFMD Programme Accreditation System (EPAS) from EFMD.
 ESSCA was the first post-baccalaureate business school to obtain this accreditation.
 The 2006-2010 period was marked by the opening of the Shanghai site (2007), the extension of the original site in Angers (2009) and the relocation of the Paris site to Boulogne-Billancourt (2010), in order to accommodate larger numbers.
 In 2012, the "Grande École" programme offered its first apprenticeship work-based specialization in the fourth and fifth years.

 ESIAME (the Bachelors level programme) left the ESSCA group in 2009, to be taken up by the Maine-et-Loire chamber of commerce and industry.
 The programme re-joined the ESSCA portfolio in 2016.
 At the start of the 2016 school year, the programme was available in Cholet and in Paris under the name Bachelor of Business Management (BBM) in International Management (ESIAME).
 Since then the Bachelor programme has developed and been renamed Bachelor in International Management (BMI) and is now also provided on the Aix-en-Provence, Bordeaux and Lyon campuses.

-In 2014, ESSCA obtained a second international accreditation (AACSB) [13]; then a third in 2016 (EQUIS).
-In 2017, ESSCA is accredited by AMBA, and thus joins the small number of business schools with triple accreditation.

 Accreditations and memberships

+ESSCA grants a Grande École master's degree (MSc in management), including several options for double-degree arrangements with French and foreign business schools and universities in Economics, International Business and other subjects.
+The institution is also a member of the "Conférence des Grandes écoles".

 ESSCA received EPAS accreditation from the European Foundation for Management Development on 24 April 2006, becoming the first French graduate school to be awarded this international label.
 In May 2014, ESSCA also received AACSB-accreditation and was awarded the EQUIS accreditation in June 2016.

-The school grants a Grande École master's degree (MSc in management), including several options for double-degree arrangements with French and foreign business schools and universities in Economics, International Business and other subjects.

-ESSCA is also a member of the "Conférence des Grandes écoles".

-ESSCA's 8 Campuses

-Angers

-ESSCA's 17,200 m2 building is located on the Belle Beille campus in the centre of a park, and boasts 18 amphitheatres (including one that seats 350), 40 classrooms, one multimedia room, three computer rooms, one 900 m2 media library, one meeting area, and offices for students’ associations, professors and tenured academics, as well as meeting rooms.